eecs582/eecs582.github.io/project.md

 have some intellectual depth and research flavor that readers can learn something.

 ### Topics
-I will provide some suggested topics.
-But you are encouraged to come up with your own.
-You can also propose project that involves your current research with my permission.
-I will meet with you several times during the semester to help you refine the project.
+I will provide some suggested topics, but you are encouraged to come up with your own.
+I will meet with you several times during the semester to help you refine the project scope.

 ### Deliverable #1: Proposal
 In the proposal, briefly describe the following elements: